saucelabs/sauce-school/codelabs/Drafts/Module1_APITesting.md

 #### Object

 This is the item that has data associated with it.
-If you look at the Uber response again, display\_name, description, and Image are examples of objects.
+If you look at the Uber response again, `display_name`, `description`, and `Image` are examples of individual objects within the JSON file.

 #### Assertion